-The EMS includes a variety of customizable, embeddable modules for deeply connecting with your public:
+The EMS includes a variety of customizable, embeds for deeply connecting with your public:

-- Curiosity Modules: Invite your audience to ask the types of questions your reporters will jump at the chance to answer
+- Submission Embed: Invite your audience to ask the types of questions your reporters will jump at the chance to answer

-- Voting Modules: Enable your audience to validate interest in story ideas before you invest resources into reporting
+- Vote Embed: Enable your audience to validate interest in story ideas before you invest resources into reporting

-- Question Displays: Connect your audience to one another and to your process by showcasing questions that have been asked, answered or are being investigated
+- List Embed: Connect your audience to one another and to your process by showcasing questions that have been asked, answered or are being investigated

-- Open Notebook: Invite your audience to participate as a story develops, show your work and earn their trust (coming in 2017)
+- Notebook: Invite your audience to participate as a story develops, show your work and earn their trust

 We’ll send you detailed reports on the engagement you’ve received through Hearken, along with recommendations for other strategies and features you can use to derive value from our process and tech.

 You will be connected to a global community of Hearken journalists from Helsinki to Hungary, Australia to Alaska.
 Apply their successful experiments to your newsroom and leap ahead in your market.